Mahmood-salem/login-page/README.md

-# Login to Page with Animation and Show/Hide the Password
+# Login to Page with Animation and Show/Hide the Password.

 This repository contains a modern and stylish login page with animations and a show/hide password feature.
 Enhance your user authentication experience with this user-friendly design.